 Data from individual studies cannot be directly compared due to differences in methodologies.
 Please see the full publications for further details.

-Vifor Pharma is a global leader in iron deficiency and anaemia management, a key component in PBM.
+CSL Vifor is a global leader in iron deficiency and anaemia management; a key component in PBM.
 For more than a decade we have partnered with international societies and hospitals to speed up the implementation of PBM across the world.

-*A retrospective, observational study of patients admitted to four major tertiary-care centres in Western Australia between 2008 and 2014 (n=605,046) to assess the impact of PBM program on key outcome measures.
+*A retrospective, observational study of patients admitted to four major tertiary-care centres in Western Australia between 2008 and 2014 (n=605,046), to assess the impact of the PBM program on key outcome measures.
 The study found that when comparing final year to baseline there was a statistically significant 41% reduction in units of RBC, FFP and platelets transfused.
 In activity-based cost savings, this was estimated to the value of between AU$80 and AU$100.
-There were also statistically significant reductions in anaemic elective surgery admissions (20.8%–14.4%); mean pre-transfusion Hb levels (7.9–7.3g/dL); hospital mortality (OR 0.72); hospital acquired infections (OR 0.79); length of stay (IRR 0.85); and acute myocardial infarction-stroke (OR 0.69).
-There were statistically significant increases in the numbers of single-unit RBC transfusions (from 33.3–63.7%); and all-cause emergency readmissions (OR 1.06).
+There were also statistically significant reductions in: anaemic elective surgery admissions (20.8%–14.4%); mean pre-transfusion Hb levels (7.9–7.3g/dL); hospital mortality (OR, 0.72); hospital acquired infections (OR, 0.79); length of stay (IRR, 0.85); and acute myocardial infarction-stroke (OR, 0.69).
+There were statistically significant increases in the numbers of single-unit RBC transfusions (from 33.3–63.7%) and all-cause emergency readmissions (OR, 1.06).
 See Leahy MF et al. for full study details in reference list below.4

 §A retrospective, observational study evaluating the prevalence of POA and its independent effects on ABT, LOS, complications, mortality and costs (n=828) in patients undergoing major orthopaedic surgery between 2016 and 2018 at Karolinska University Hospital, Sweden.
-The study indicated that pre-operative screening and treatment for anaemia would result in: a decrease in length of stay from 4.4 days to 3.1 days (P<0.001); a decrease in patients requiring allogeneic blood transfusion from 61.4% to 14.7% (P<0.001); and reported potential savings of €254 per patient based on short-term outcomes and costs (including screening tests for iron deficiency, one 1000 mg dose of intravenous iron treatment, transfusions, and hospital days).
+The study indicated that pre-operative screening and treatment for anaemia would result in: a decrease in length of stay, from 4.4 days to 3.1 days (P<0.001); a decrease in patients requiring allogeneic blood transfusion, from 61.4% to 14.7% (P<0.001); and reported potential savings of €254 per patient, based on short-term outcomes and costs (including screening tests for iron deficiency, one 1000 mg dose of intravenous iron treatment, transfusion and hospital days).
 See Wan S et al. for full study details in reference list below.14

 #A gross savings estimation, when blood product cost and hospital costs of administering a transfusion are combined.
 See Leahy MF et al. for full study details in reference list below.4

-ABT, allogeneic blood transfusion; DRG, Diagnosis-Related Groups; ECDC, European Centre for Disease Prevention and Control; FFP, fresh frozen plasma; IRR, incidence rate ratio; LOS, length of stay; OR, odds ratio; PAMs, pre-operative anaemia measures; PBM, patient blood management; POA, pre-operative anemia; RBC, red blood cell; WHO, World Health Organization.
+ABT, allogeneic blood transfusion; DRG, Diagnosis-Related Groups; ECDC, European Centre for Disease Prevention and Control; FFP, fresh frozen plasma; Hb, haemoglobin; IRR, incidence rate ratio; LOS, length of stay; OR, odds ratio; PAMs, pre-operative anaemia measures; PBM, patient blood management; POA, pre-operative anaemia; RBC, red blood cell; WHO, World Health Organization.